PGA world reacts with messages of concern, support for Tiger Woods

 “I’m sick to my stomach,” said a visibly upset Justin Thomas, who is 18 years younger than Woods but has formed a tight personal bond with him.
 “You know, it hurts to see one of my closest friends get in an accident.
 Man, I just hope he’s all right.
 Just worry for his kids, you know.
 I’m sure they’re struggling.”

-Thomas was speaking at the World Golf Championships-Workday Championship in Florida, where the Tour has arrived after a swing through California that included last week’s Genesis Invitational.
-In a non-playing capacity, Woods, who is recovering from back surgery he underwent in January, served as the host of the Genesis.
+Thomas was speaking at the World Golf Championships-Workday Championship in Florida, where the tour has arrived after a swing through California that included last week’s Genesis Invitational.
+In a non-playing capacity, Woods, who is recovering from back surgery he underwent in January, served as host of the Genesis.
 The event was held in Pacific Palisades, Calif., approximately 25 miles north of the crash site.

 “It’s sickening,” Adam Scott told the PGA Tour’s website while in Bradenton, Fla., for this week’s event.
 “He’s our hero out here.
 You think guys like Tiger and Kobe Bryant are untouchable, but they’re not.
 I just hope he’s all right.”